-Note that although MJE2955 and MJE3055 transistors are shown, the original amps used a version of these transistors that has long since been discontinued.
+Note that although MJE2955 and MJE3055 transistors were shown, the original amps used a version of these transistors that has long since been discontinued.
 The modern ones come in a TO220 package, and are severely limited in nearly all respects compared to those used in the 1970s.
-The transistors recommended today are the TIP35C and TIP36C, which are better than any TO220 devices.
+The transistors recommended today are the TIP35C and TIP36C (schematics have been updated), which are better than any TO220 devices.

 Photo Of Original (Long Obsolete) MJE2955/3055 Transistors